OpenEvalProject/evals/manuscripts/elife-25461/v3/manuscript.md

 ## Abstract

-10.7554/eLife.25461.001 Reduced susceptibility to infectious disease can increase the frequency of otherwise deleterious alleles.
-In populations of African ancestry, two apolipoprotein-L1 (APOL1 ) variants with a recessive kidney disease risk, named G1 and G2, occur at high frequency.
+Reduced susceptibility to infectious disease can increase the frequency of otherwise deleterious alleles.
+In populations of African ancestry, two apolipoprotein-L1 (APOL1) variants with a recessive kidney disease risk, named G1 and G2, occur at high frequency.
 APOL1 is a trypanolytic protein that confers innate resistance to most African trypanosomes, but not Trypanosoma brucei rhodesiense or T.b. gambiense, which cause human African trypanosomiasis.
 In this case-control study, we test the prevailing hypothesis that these APOL1 variants reduce trypanosomiasis susceptibility, resulting in their positive selection in sub-Saharan Africa.
 We demonstrate a five-fold dominant protective association for G2 against T.b. rhodesiense infection.
 Furthermore, we report unpredicted strong opposing associations with T.b. gambiense disease outcome.
 G2 associates with faster progression of T.b. gambiense trypanosomiasis, while G1 associates with asymptomatic carriage and undetectable parasitemia.
 These results implicate both forms of human African trypanosomiasis in the selection and persistence of otherwise detrimental APOL1 kidney disease variants.
-DOI: http://dx.doi.org/10.7554/eLife.25461.001

 ## Introduction

 Infectious disease is a major driving force of natural selection on human populations.
-Such evolutionary pressures can select for genetic variants that confer increased resistance to infectious agents, but may also predispose to specific genetic disorders, as exemplified by
+Such evolutionary pressures can select for genetic variants that confer increased resistance to infectious agents, but may also predispose to specific genetic disorders, as exemplified by Plasmodium selection for the sickle-cell trait (Allison, 1954).
+Like sickle-cell disease, chronic kidney disease also affects millions worldwide (Global Burden of Disease Study 2013 Collaborators, 2015), with a disproportionate risk in populations of recent sub-Saharan African ancestry (National Institutes of Health and National Institute of Diabetes and Digestive and Kidney Diseases, 2010; Norris and Agodoa, 2002; McClellan et al., 1988).
+In African-Americans a large component of this disparity has been attributed to two common genetic variants of APOL1 (MIM 603743), known as G1 and G2 (Genovese et al., 2010; Tzur et al., 2010).
+These variants are closely spaced in the C-terminal domain of APOL1 but are located on separate haplotypes (Genovese et al., 2010) (Figure 1).
+Individuals possessing a high-risk G1/G1, G2/G2 or G1/G2 genotype composed of two risk alleles (approximately 13% of African-Americans [Friedman et al., 2011]), are strongly predisposed to a wide spectrum of chronic kidney disorders that includes focal segmental glomerulosclerosis (Genovese et al., 2010; Kopp et al., 2011), HIV-associated nephropathy (Kopp et al., 2011; Kasembeli et al., 2015) and end-stage renal disease (Genovese et al., 2010; Tzur et al., 2010; Freedman et al., 2014).
+APOL1 G1 and G2 are prevalent only in populations of recent African heritage (Genovese et al., 2010; Kopp et al., 2011), with evidence for a selective sweep within the last 10,000 years (Genovese et al., 2010), indicative of strong positive selection.
+Human African trypanosomiasis (HAT), a deadly parasitic disease endemic to sub-Saharan Africa, has been proposed as the source of this positive selective pressure (Genovese et al., 2010).
+HAT is caused by two tsetse fly-transmitted African trypanosomes, Trypanosoma brucei rhodesiense and T.b. gambiense, which are responsible for the acute East African form and more chronic West Africa form of the disease, respectively (Kennedy, 2013).
+Both parasites have been responsible for widespread fatal epidemics in sub-Saharan Africa throughout recorded human history (Steverding, 2008) suggesting the potential to exert potent selection pressure on the human genome.
+A heterozygous advantage model has been proposed for APOL1 G1 and G2 (Genovese et al., 2010) in which recessive susceptibility to chronic kidney disease is balanced by dominant resistance to one or both forms of human African trypanosomiasis.

 ![Figure 1.](https://cdn.elifesciences.org/articles/25461/elife-25461-fig1-v3.jpg)

 **Figure 1.:** Human apolipoprotein-L1 (APOL1) is a 398-amino acid protein consisting of a cleavable N-terminal signal peptide, a pore-forming domain, a membrane-addressing domain, and a serum resistance-associated (SRA)-interacting domain.
 The polymorphisms that characterize the G1 and G2 renal risk variants are located in the SRA-interacting domain, the target site for binding of the SRA protein expressed by the human-infective T.b.rhodesiense parasite, which results in loss of APOL1 lytic function.
 The location of the critical binding region (residues 370–392) for this interaction is indicated by a helical graphic.
-G1 consists of two missense SNPs rs73885319 (p.Ser342Gly) and rs60910145 (p.Ile384Met) while the G2 polymorphism, rs71785313 (p.Asn388_Tyr389del), is found on an alternative APOL1 haplotype, and represents an in-frame two amino acid deletion.DOI: http://dx.doi.org/10.7554/eLife.25461.003
+G1 consists of two missense SNPs rs73885319 (p.Ser342Gly) and rs60910145 (p.Ile384Met) while the G2 polymorphism, rs71785313 (p.Asn388_Tyr389del), is found on an alternative APOL1 haplotype, and represents an in-frame two amino acid deletion.

 Prior to the discovery of its association with kidney disease, APOL1 had already been recognised for encoding the pore-forming serum protein Apolipoprotein L1, which inserts into trypanosome membranes and effectively lyses the Trypanosoma species that cause disease in animals (Vanhamme et al., 2003; Pérez-Morga et al., 2005; Molina-Portela et al., 2005; Thomson and Finkelstein, 2015; Vanwalleghem et al., 2015).
 However, the two human-infective subspecies have evolved independent mechanisms to resist APOL1-mediated lysis.
 In T.b. rhodesiense, this is the result of an APOL1-binding protein (Xong et al., 1998; De Greef et al., 1989) whereas for T.b. gambiense the mechanism of APOL1 resistance appears more complex and multifactorial (Capewell et al., 2013; Uzureau et al., 2013; DeJesus et al., 2013; Kieft et al., 2010).
 It has been hypothesised that APOL1 G1 and G2 variants could overcome one or more of these resistance mechanisms to protect against HAT.
 Indeed, previous studies have shown that APOL1 G2 (and to a lesser extent G1) plasma is lytic to East African T.b. rhodesiense parasites in vitro (Genovese et al., 2010), but not West African T.b. gambiense (Genovese et al., 2010).
 Consequently, T.b. rhodesiense is considered the most likely candidate for positive selection of both APOL1 variants in African populations (Genovese et al., 2010).
 Notably, however, the G1 variant appears significantly less effective at killing T.b. rhodesiense, and is found at very high frequency in West Africa (Genovese et al., 2010; Kopp et al., 2011; Ko et al., 2013; Thomson et al., 2014), where only T.b. gambiense is endemic (Simarro et al., 2010).